o3de/o3de.org/content/docs/user-guide/features/components/reference/vis-area.md

 The position on the z\-axis is the position of the lowest point\.
 The height is the specified height plus the difference in height between the highest and lowest point\.
 This remains true even after transformations\.
 If you rotate a visible area on the x\- or y\-axis, you might see volumes that don't make sense\.
 All points after a transformation are projected onto the xy\-plane\.

-When legacy visible areas are converted, Lumberyard corrects this behavior for you\.
+When legacy visible areas are converted, O3DE corrects this behavior for you\.
 All points are made planar, and any difference in height between points applies to the visible area's height\.